realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/03_chapter.md

 **Bounding box zones are simplified.** The zone bounding boxes are logical demo zones, not official neighborhood boundaries.
 For Merton, the Local Plan recognizes a richer set of neighborhoods.
 For Singapore, the URA planning areas have irregular polygon boundaries.
 For San Francisco, the city publishes official neighborhood boundary maps.
 The YAML zones are a deliberate simplification for the demo.

-**Switching cities requires a full Neo4j wipe.** ROAD relationships, Intersection nodes and Zone nodes all need to be cleared before loading a new city.
+**Switching cities requires a full Aura wipe.** ROAD relationships, Intersection nodes and Zone nodes all need to be cleared before loading a new city.
 Clearing only ROAD relationships leaves orphaned Intersection nodes from the previous city, which then get mixed into the zone assignment for the new city.